-- a) A Bachelor's degree in IT with a GPA of at least 3.0. - b) A qualification obtained from some other tertiary institution deemed by the Senate/Academic Committee to be equivalent to the requirements set out in (a) above.
+- 1. A Bachelor's degree in IT with a GPA of at least 3.0. - 2.
+A qualification obtained from some other tertiary institution deemed by the Senate/Academic Committee to be equivalent to the requirements set out in (1) above.